ThunderGod77/blog-blog/src/content/blog/vaccuming-in-postgres.md

 ---
 author: Kshitij Gang

-pubDatetime: 2023-06-14T13:10:15Z
+pubDatetime: 2023-06-18T13:10:15Z

-title: Vacuuming in postgres database
+title: "Vacuuming in postgres database"
 postSlug: vacuuming-in-postgres
 featured: true
 draft: false
 tags:
   - postgres
+  - databases

-  - database
+  - vacuuming

-ogImage: “”
+ogImage: ""
 description:
   What is vacuuming in Postgres SQL?
 ---

 ### What is vacuuming?

 Every time we update a row in Postgres, it adds a new version of the row and marks the old version as invalid.
-Postgres doesn't physically remove a deleted row from the disk, instead, it marks it as invalid..
+Postgres doesn't physically remove a deleted row from the disk, instead, it marks it as invalid.
 These rows continue to stay in the database until a vacuum is done.
 So vacuuming is just reclaiming this space occupied by dead rows and making it available for re-use.

 ### Why does Postgres maintain versions of its rows rather than changing the actual value on disk?